The Rules for 2024

 Please read the full rules carefully.

-Immediately below is a summary of rules that have been upated for 2023.
-No other rules have changed since 2022.
+Immediately below is a summary of rules that were updated back in 2023.
+No other rules have changed since then.

 (previously - A maximum of 4 bars/8 Beats/2 counts of 8 are allowed for continuous turns)